Everything You Need to Know About Using Google Voice for Your Small Business

 Do Not Disturb Mode

-Just like on your personal cell phone, you can enable Do Not Disturb mode on Google Voice and ensure all calls are sent directly to voicemail.
+Just like on your cell phone, you can enable Do Not Disturb mode on Google Voice and ensure all calls are sent directly to voicemail.
 This is great for whenever you’re out of the office and not available to answer a call.
-You can switch this on just when you’re truly unable to be disturbed, like at a movie theater or whenever you leave work, in order to ensure you have a solid boundary between work and personal time.
+You can switch this on just when you’re truly unable to be disturbed, like at a movie theater or whenever you leave work, to ensure you have a solid boundary between work and personal time.

 As a small business owner, it’s easy to get caught up in feeling like you need to answer every single call to your business number.
-However, if you had a traditional landline phone service, you wouldn’t stay at the office all night answering calls and you should keep that boundary in place despite having your business number on your personal cell phone.
+However, if you had a traditional landline phone service, you wouldn’t stay at the office all night answering calls and you should keep that boundary in place despite having your business number on your cell phone.

-Integrates with Hangouts Meet and Google Calendar
+Integrates with Google Meet and Google Calendar

-With Google Voice, you have the option to easily integrate your Google Calendar and Hangouts Meet (Google’s video call software).
+With Google Voice, you have the option to easily integrate your Google Calendar and Google Meet (Google’s video call software).
 Being able to pull information between these services will make your workflow feel smoother and more effortless.